DiSSCo/mas-developers-documentation/resources/index.md

 ## Glossary

-**Annotation**: An additional piece of information associated with a specimen or media object
+- **Annotation**: An additional piece of information associated with a specimen or media object
+- **DiSSCo**: Distributed System of Scientific Collections, a European research infrastructure for digitized natural science collections

-**MAS**: Machine Annotation Service, an automated service that produces annotations on DiSSCo data.
+- **MAS**: Machine Annotation Service, an automated service that produces annotations on DiSSCo data.

-**MAS Middleware**: A lightweight program used to adapt an existing service into a MAS.
+- **MAS middleware**: A lightweight program used to adapt an existing service into a MAS.

-**DiSSCo**: Distributed System of Scientific Collections, a European research infrastructure for digitized natural science collections
+- **Value Service**: An existing service being adapted to DiSSCo.